Eabdalhaleem/Reading-notes/class04.md

 email to be sent to.

 -----
-## Opening Links in
+## Opening Links ina New Window

-a New Window
-target
-If you want a link to open in a new window, you can use the target attribute on the opening
+target If you want a link to open in a new window, you can use the target attribute on the opening
 <a> tag.
 The value of this